 Northern and southern New Jersey have become wetter over the past century.
-Northern New Jersey's 1971-2000 precipitation average was over 5 inches (12%) greater than the average from 1895-1970.
-Southern New Jersey became 2 inches (5%) wetter late in the 20th century (ONJSC).
-Average annual precipitation is projected to increase in the region by 5% by the 2020s, and up to 10% by the 2050s.
+Northern New Jersey's 1971-2000 precipitation average was over 5 inches (12 percent) greater than the average from 1895-1970.
+Southern New Jersey became 2 inches (5 percent) wetter late in the 20th century (ONJSC).
+Average annual precipitation is projected to increase in the region by 5 percent by the 2020s, and up to 10 percent by the 2050s.
 Most of the additional precipitation is expected to come during the winter months (New York City Panel on Climate Change [NPCC] 2013).

-5.4.6.2 Vulnerability Assessment
+5.4.6.2 VULNERABILITY ASSESSMENT

-To understand risk, a community must evaluate what assets are exposed or vulnerable in the identified hazard area.
-For the hurricane and tropical storm hazard, all of Sussex County has been identified as exposed.
-Therefore, all assets in the county (population, structures, critical facilities, and lifelines), as described in the County Profile (Section 4), are at risk.
-The following text evaluates and estimates the potential impact of the hurricane and tropical storm hazard on the County including:
+To understand risk, a community must evaluate what assets are exposed or vulnerable to the identified hazard.
+For the hurricane and tropical storm hazard, all of Sussex County has been identified as potentially exposed.
+Therefore, all assets in the county (population, structures, critical facilities, and lifelines), as described in the County Profile (Section 4), are potentially at risk.
+The following text evaluates and estimates the potential impact of the hurricane and tropical storm hazard on the county including: